-Carolina is an exciting place to be where you will forge friendships and develop networks that will strengthen the communities you care about and your career.
-Students are involved in activities and collaborations across campus and still make time for weekly happy hours together as a Carolina Planning family.
-Through the advocacy efforts of Plan for All and other student-run organizations and service opportunities like disaster relief in hurricane-impacted parts of the state, there are many ways to learn about and have impact on the wider Carolina community.
+Carolina is an exciting place to be!
+Here you will forge friendships and develop networks that will strengthen your career and the communities you care about.
+Students are involved in activities and collaborations across campus and still make time for weekly happy hours to get together as a Carolina Planning family.
+Through the advocacy efforts of Plan for All, as well as other student-run organizations and service opportunities like disaster relief in hurricane-impacted parts of the state, there are many ways to learn about and have impact on the wider Carolina community.

 For New Students

-Student organizations and committees provide a great opportunity to develop leadership skills and to build relationships with DCRP students, faculty and alumni, as well as the broader planning community.
-Participation also allows students to spearhead conversations and events about issues that fall outside of the framework of formal coursework
+Student organizations and committees provide a great opportunity to develop leadership skills and build relationships with DCRP students, faculty, and alumni, as well as the broader planning community.
+Participation also allows students to spearhead conversations and events about issues that fall outside of the framework of formal coursework.

 Plan for All works on issues of equity, inclusivity, diversity, and social justice by sponsoring events that connect issues of citizenship status, class, disability, ethnicity, gender, race, religion, and sexuality to planning and make space for conversations around these issues.